epam/edp-install/docs/operator-guide/aws-marketplace-install.md

-# AWS Marketplace Installation
+# Install via AWS Marketplace

-This document provides the detailed information regarding the EPAM Delivery Platform product installation from the AWS marketplace.
+This documentation provides the detailed instructions on how to install the EPAM Delivery Platform from the AWS marketplace.

 ## Prerequisites

-Please make sure that the [Prerequisites](prerequisites.md) for deploying the product are met.
-According to the prerequisite, the minimal set of created resources for successful deployment of the platform should be as follows:
+Please familiarize yourself with the [Prerequisites](prerequisites.md) page before deploying the product.
+To perform a minimal installation, ensure that you meet the following requirements:

-* domain available and associated with a cluster;
+* The domain name is available and associated with the cluster.
-* cluster admin access is granted;
+* Administrative rights within the cluster are required.
-* `edp` namespace is created;
+* The `edp` namespace is created.
-* Keycloak endpoint is available;
-* credentials for platform integration are [available](./install-keycloak.md#configuration) in the `edp` namespace;
+* The Keycloak endpoint is available and credentials to integrate platform are [available](./install-keycloak.md#configuration) in `edp` namespace.
-* `nexus-proxy-cookie-secret` secret is available in `edp` namespace;
+* The `nexus-proxy-cookie-secret` secret is available in the `edp` namespace.
-* IAM Role with IRSA access to AWS ECR for Kaniko push pipeline;
+* The IAM Role with IRSA access to AWS ECR for the Kaniko push pipeline is created.

 ## Deploy EPAM Delivery Platform

-To deploy EPAM Delivery Platform from AWS Marketplace, follow the steps below:
+To deploy the platform, follow the steps below:

-- Define mandatory parameters you would like to install using the command
+1. Define the mandatory parameters you would like to use for installation using the following command:

   ```bash
   helm install edp-install \